LSSTDESC/NaMaster/README.md

 There are different ways to install NaMaster.
 In rough order of complexity, they are:

 ### Conda forge
-Unless you care a lot about optimizing the code, it's worth giving this one a go.
+Unless you care about optimizing the code, it's worth giving this one a go.
 The conda recipe for NaMaster is currently hosted on [conda-forge](https://anaconda.org/conda-forge/namaster) (infinite kudos to [Mat Becker](https://github.com/beckermr) for this).
 In this case, installing NaMaster means simply running:
 ```
 conda install -c conda-forge namaster
 ```